R3DST0RM/easy-memoize/README.md

 [![Coverage Status](https://coveralls.io/repos/github/R3DST0RM/easy-memoize/badge.svg?branch=master)](https://coveralls.io/github/R3DST0RM/easy-memoize?branch=master)

 Memoization is a simple thing and should be made easy to implement.
 The library `easy-memoize` will help you with it.
+For an enhanced documentation please visit the wiki pages.

 # Usage